Babe Didrikson Zaharias: Modern-day

-Zaharias wrote an autobiography This Life I've Led.
-It is no longer in print but is available in many libraries.

-In 2014, Zaharias was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.
+In 2014, Zaharias was inducted into the Legacy Walk, an outdoor public display that celebrates LGBTQ people.

 She was inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2016.
+On January 7, 2021, Zaharias was awarded the Presidential Medal of Freedom by President Donald J. Trump.

 Babe Zaharias Golf Course

-In 1949, Zaharias purchased a golf course in the Forest Hills area of Tampa and lived nearby.
-After her death, the golf course was sold.
-It lay dormant as developers attempted to acquire the land for residential housing.

-In 1974, the City of Tampa took over the golf course, renovated it, and reopened it, naming it the Babe Zaharias Golf Course.
-At some point afterward, it was accorded historical-landmark status.
+In 1974, the City of Tampa took over a golf course she had owned, renovated it, and reopened it, naming it the Babe Zaharias Golf Course.
+In 2023, a historical marker about Zaharias and the course was placed on the course by the Hillsborough County Historical Advisory Council and The Forest Hills Neighborhood Association.
+The course is also part of the Florida Historic Golf Trail.

-California course
+California courses

 In 1980, the Industry Hills Golf Club at Pacific Palms Resort in City of Industry, California built two courses, The Ike and The Zaharias.
 The courses were designed by William F. Bell (original design) and Casey O'Callaghan (renovation).
 In 2010, the courses together won the National Golf Course Owners Association's California Golf Course of the Year Award.

 This 18-hole course is named for Babe Didrikson Zaharias, one of America 's most decorated all-around athletes...
 This par 71 features slope ratings ranging from 126 to 138, making the course worthy of the great athlete for which it is named.